vuejs/vuex/docs/en/typescript.md

 ## Explicit Payload

-While regular (not strictly typed) `dispatch` and `commit` can omit a payload, typed ones does not allow to omit its payload.
+While regular (not strictly typed) `dispatch` and `commit` can omit a payload, typed ones does not allow to omit it.
 This is because to ensure type safety of a payload.
 If you want to declare actions / mutations that do not have a payload you should explicitly pass `undefined` value.

 ```ts
 export interface CounterMutation {